+Thank you for undertaking your sailing club duty.
 Please arrive at least 30mins, preferable 1hr, before the advertised race start time.
 As Race Officer, you are responsible for the safe running of races - this includes the safety of club members when on the water.
-With the OOD, you should decide if the conditions are suitable and safe for racing, whether the Y flag - PFD's (Personal Flotation Device) for all competitors - should be flown and if you have adequate safety cover.

-You should be familiar with the TCSC Sailing Instructions.
+With the OOD, you should decide if the conditions are suitable for racing and if you have adequate safety cover.
+You should be familiar with the Sailing Instructions.